19 Ways To Keep Your Baby or Toddler Happy During Diaper Changes

 My 11 month old is really happy he's learned to sit up, explore everything in hands reach and roll during diaper changes.
 He gets so distraught during diaper changes when I prevent him from using these new skills.
 If I flip him back onto his back after he's rolled onto his tummy giggling or if I keep him from practicing his sit-up skills he turns from happy giggles to sobs and tears.
 And it is clear that he thinks I am being mean by not allowing him this sweet play exploration that prevents me changing his diaper... he tells me he's so frustrated in his sobs and yells of "momma".
 I've tried many different things to distract him or keep his attention... toys, dancing, singing, talking, music... all to no avail.
 He wants to sit-up, roll over and play with whatever diaper accessory I've brought his way.
 I hate that he hates diaper changes and have no idea what to do.
 The changes now trigger anxiety for him.
 I can totally understand his upset during certain changing times such as middle of the night wet diapers while he's hungry and sleepy.
 But what can I do during other times when he's clearly distressed that my changing his diaper is preventing him from newfound skills and exploring?

-MOST little ones go through stages of hating diaper changes.
+Most little ones go through stages when they resist diaper changes.
 Unless you have the rare child who is uncomfortable in wet diapers, then he has no incentive to want a diaper change.
-Your son is old enough to want to be more in charge of his body and his time.
+By eleven months old, your child is old enough to want to be more in charge of his body and his time.
 He doesn't want an adult to swoop in and pick him up and disrobe him when he's busy with something.

 1. Slow down.

-If you treat this as a chance to connect and enjoy your child, he's more likely to enjoy the connection and therefore cooperate with the diaper change.
-If you rush through the diaper change like it's something unpleasant, he will react as if he is being held down and subjected to something unpleasant.
+If you treat this as a chance to connect and enjoy your child, she's more likely to enjoy the connection and therefore cooperate with the diaper change.
+If you rush through the diaper change like it's something unpleasant, she will react as if she is being held down and subjected to something unpleasant.
+Which, indeed, a diaper change is, when you rush.
+Imagine having the intimate parts of your body touched in that brusque, rushed way.

 Children are always more likely to cooperate with us if we connect first.
 Take a deep breath.
 Get on your child's level and connect.
 Comment on what he's doing.
 Then, point out that his diaper is wet.
 Ask if he has noticed it.
 This gives him an opportunity to check in with his body.
 (This is a good foundation block for eventual potty learning.)
 He also feels, since you've connected, like you're on his side.
 You aren't just pushing him around, which of course would make him feel resistant.